 & Lens Implants

 As we get older, cataracts become a problem experienced by a great number of people just like you.
 Cataracts are a common cause of vision problems among people in their 50’s and 60’s and they are actually a major cause of senior eye problems and vision loss.
 More than 20 million Americans age 40 and older have cataracts and more than half of all Americans develop cataracts by age 80.
 A cataract is a clouding of the crystalline lens of the eye preventing light rays from passing through it easily.
 This results in a clouding and blurring of vision.
 For many patients, cataracts start out slowly and have little effect on vision at first.
 But, as the cataract becomes denser, so does the impact on vision.

 Symptoms of Cataracts

-Symptoms of cataracts may cause a clouding or blurring of your vision and feel that you might need a change of eyeglasses.
+Symptoms of cataracts may cause a clouding or blurring of your vision and may make you feel that you need a change of eyeglasses.
 You may notice that it is not as easy to see well and comfortably in dim illumination, such as for night driving.
 You may notice that colors look faded and you may be bothered by glare, haloes, light sensitivity and a continuing decrease in your vision.
 These are the visual symptoms that are common for those patients whose crystalline lens has clouded and formed a cataract.
 If you are experiencing one of more of these symptoms, please be sure to let your eye doctor know at your eye exam.

 During cataract surgery, we remove the cataract and replace it with a clear, permanent lens implant in order to correct your vision.
 Among seniors and “baby boomers,” cataract surgery is one of the safest, most effective, predictable and common operations performed in the US, with more than 2.5 million people having cataract surgery and lens implants each year.
 At Bloomfield Eye Associates, our cataract surgeons typically perform the cataract procedure on an outpatient basis at one of our affiliated, comfortable, AAAHC (Accreditation Association for Ambulatory Health Care), Medicare and New Jersey licensed ambulatory surgery centers.

 The Cataract Surgery Procedure